neilthawani/turing-app/README.md

 ## Task 1 - Lesson Planning
 I decided to create the lesson plan for Parsing CSV in Ruby.
-I worked with an education startup accelerator in Kansas City called the Lean Lab about a year ago and shared my story and thought process while working on that project in the introductory video to the lesson.
-In the introductory video, I'm reading from a script I wrote for the recording.
+In the introductory video to the lesson, I talk about my experiences working with the Lean Lab, an education startup accelerator in Kansas City, about a year ago.
+I shared my story and thought process while working on that project while I read from a script I wrote for the recording.

-While creating this lesson, I found the Introduction to CSV lesson on the Turing GitHub repository.
+While creating this lesson, I found Turing's [Introduction to CSV](https://github.com/turingschool/lesson_plans/blob/master/ruby_01-object_oriented_programming_with_ruby/intro-to-csv.markdown) lesson.
 I believe my lesson is slightly more detailed than that, as it touches on memory management, reviewing documentation, and edge cases involved in parsing CSV data.

-The challenges I faced involved conveying this information to an audience that essentially knows nothing about data processing while keeping it relevant and informative, but I tried my best.
+The challenges I faced involved conveying this information to an audience that essentially knows nothing about data processing while keeping it relevant and informative.

 [You can find the repository for the lesson here.](https://github.com/neilthawani/intro-to-csv)

 ## Task 2 - Curriculum Improvement

 I am currently an Ember.js and D3.js developer at Infegy, a social media research SaaS firm in Kansas City, MO.
-I've grown to love Ember.js and its conventions since they're so reminiscent of Ruby's.
+I've grown to love Ember.js and its conventions since they're so reminiscent of Ruby on Rails.
 Because of this, I decided to improve the Ember Fundamentals lecture.
-I also reviewed the code from the good-tipper application and created a new, working, and up-to-date Ember CLI app called great-tipper.
+I also reviewed the code from the [good-tipper](https://github.com/turingschool-examples/good-tipper) application and created a new, working, and up-to-date Ember CLI app called great-tipper.

 [This is a link to the Ember Fundamentals pull request.](https://github.com/turingschool/lesson_plans/pull/234)